On the mountain holiday thinking of my brothers in Shandong by Wang Wei

 Interpretation:

-Although this poem seems simple and easy, it contains the strong feeling of homesickness.
-Over the centuries, many people who have traveled to other countries have been deeply infected by this poem, which derives its artistic power from the skillful combination of simplicity, nature and height.
+Although this poem seems to be simple and easy, it contains the strong feelings of homesickness.
+Over the centuries, many visitors have been deeply infected by this poem, which derives its artistic power from the skillful combination of simplicity, naturalness and high degree of sophistication.

 Poem translator: